This Chickpea Stew has North African spices, butternut squash and tender cooked vegetables. It makes a hearty and vegan dinner for chilly evenings.

 What To Serve With This Stew

-The last couple times we had this Chickpea Stew, we had homemade sourdough bread as an accompaniment.
-I have been working on perfecting mine, and this Sourdough recipe from Sylvia helped me get better at folding the dough.
+The last couple times we had this Chickpea Stew, we had homemade whole-wheat bread as an accompaniment.

 You could also serve this with purchased flatbread.
 Wrap a stack in foil and warm it up in the oven while the stew simmers.